xjtxjt/cithub-generation/README.md

 Once the execution of the tool finishes,  `cithub-generation` will call the `array_size()` function of the `Extraction` class to extract the exact size of the covering array generated (see `extraction.py`).
 It is recommended to extract the size from the `console` file generated (stdout), because the tool might run out of time, where no array file is produced.

-For example, the following gives the extraction fuction of ACTS.
+For example, the following gives the extraction function of ACTS.

 ```python
 @staticmethod